-AMAT has 23 years’ experience of supporting homeless people with the aim of addressing the complex issues that cause and perpetuate their situation, so they can work towards independent living.
-Our impact on homelessness in Medway and Maidstone is that during 2019/20, AMAT:
+AMAT UK has 26 years’ experience of supporting homeless people with the aim of addressing the complex issues that cause and perpetuate their situation, so they can work towards independent living.
+Our impact on homelessness in Medway and Maidstone is that during 2022/2023, AMAT UK:

-- provided accommodation and support services to an average of 290 Residents at any one time
+- Provided accommodation and support services to an average of 273 Residents at any one time

-- accepted approximately 25 families into AMAT Temporary Accommodation for Local Authorities
+- Accepted approximately 15 families into AMAT UK Temporary Accommodation for Local Authorities

 The role gave her day a regular routine and crucially a sense of purpose.
 Juggling her new responsibilities and continuing to job hunt helped to improve her key skills in time management and organisation.
 After less than a year of volunteering, AMAT offered Jane a job as a kitchen assistant.
 Whilst it wasn’t a role her education or previous training had prepared her for, she seized the opportunity of paid work and continuous development.